 Ultimately, it’s about having better, faster access to lease data

 ASC 842 and IFRS 16 aren’t just impacting the balance sheet; they’re having a long-term effect on procurement processes, contract negotiations, and financial planning.
 And with more standard updates coming, you need a system that minimizes hassles and gives you confidence in your data.
-A standalone, purpose-built system is the best way to achieve that goal.
+A purpose-built system is the best way to achieve that goal.

 Check out the following assets covering the additional benefits of LeaseQuery that you may not know about: